turbot/steampipe-docs/docs/integrations/gitpod.md

 <img alt="gitlab-query-output" src="/images/docs/ci-cd-pipelines/gitpod-config-data-preview.png" />
 </div>

 That's it!
-Now you can use any of Steampipe's [plugins](https://hub.steampipe.io/plugins) and [mods](https://hub.steampipe.io/mods) with your Gitpod workspace.
+Now you can use any of Steampipe's [plugins](https://hub.steampipe.io/plugins) and [mods](https://hub.steampipe.io/mods) in your Gitpod workspace.